 “I’m driving home for Christmas” crooned Chris Rea in his 1988 hit 'Driving Home for Christmas'.

-It’s a journey many of us will be embarking upon over the next few days, so take heed of these nuggets of info for a safe trip home…
+It’s a journey many of us will be embarking upon in the coming month, so take heed of these nuggets of info for a safe trip home…

 DO… prepare beforehand